 International Union of Foodworkers (IUF)

 Since 2005 we have met twice annually with the IUF and several of its affiliates.
-The International Union of Foodworkers is a world-wide federation of trade unions representing workers in sectors including agriculture and plantations, food and beverages, hotels among others.
+The International Union of Foodworkers is a world-wide federation of trade unions representing workers in sectors including agriculture and plantations, food and beverages, and hotels among others.
 More than 30 percent of our business system’s employees are members of unions affiliated with the IUF.
 The semi-annual meetings, in addition to ongoing communications, provide a forum to discuss a variety of labor relations matters.
 Read our updated joint statement (PDF).

 Human Rights Conferences

-Agendas from the conferences hosted by TCCC to engage business on Human Rights issues
+Agendas from the conferences hosted by TCCC to engage business on Human Rights issues:

 - Addressing the Hard Issues: Myanmar, Human Trafficking, Conflict Minerals, Supply Chain, Guiding Principles Best Practice (2013)

 - Addressing Human Trafficking in Labor Sourcing (2012)

 Our Human Rights Statement, Workplace Rights Policy and Supplier Guiding Principles prohibit the use of child labor.
 While there is no child labor in our Company-owned operations, we are aware that child labor persists on some of the farms that grow cane for our sugar suppliers, driven by poverty and local social norms.
 Our Company does not typically purchase ingredients directly from farms, nor are we owners of sugar farms or plantations, but as a major buyer of sugar, we are taking action and using our influence to help end child labor in sugarcane fields.